Updated: April 17, 2023

 Costa Ricans do not generally tip and when visiting the country travelers are not expected to do so either.

 The idea is that tipping when traveling the country is never mandatory, but always appreciated, especially when the service is above expectations, such as that from a great guide or an exceptional dinner service.
 In these instances, an additional 10% is appreciated.
 Note that in most hotels and restaurants a service charge is often added to the bill.

-Our Costa Rica Tours & Vacation Packages are a collection of curated trips where you can get a better idea of what your itinerary may look like.
+Our Costa Rica tours and vacations are a collection of curated trips where you can get a better idea of what your itinerary may look like.

 You can select a sample trip that aligns with your ideal vacation, be it a family trip, honeymoon, adventure tour, or something else.
 These sample trips are often a stepping stone from which our travelers create unique itineraries.